cfarkas/annotate_my_genomes/README.md

 2) USCS/NCBI reference genome annotations (in GTF format) and genome assembly (non-masked, fasta format from UCSC).
 All these requirements can be downloaded once by using the genome-download program provided in this repository and inputtimg genome prefix as follows:
 ```
-./genome-download [genome]  # mm10 for mouse, hg38 for human, galGal6 for chicken, etc.
+./genome-download [genome]  # mm10 for mouse, hg38 for human, galGal6 for chicken, etc. Use genome-download-macOSX instead in macOSX
 ```
 Check UCSC genome prefixes here: https://genome.ucsc.edu/cgi-bin/hgGateway.
 As example using prefix mm10, users will download UCSC mouse genome assembly (mm10.fa), UCSC gtf (mm10.gtf) and NCBI GTF (mm10_ncbiRefSeq.gtf).